gardener/landscaper/docs/deployer/helm.md

 # Helm Deployer

 The helm deployer is a controller that reconciles DeployItems of type `landscaper.gardener.cloud/helm`.
 It renders a given helm chart and deploys the resulting manifest into a cluster.

 ### Configuration

-This sections describes the provider specific configuration
+This sections describes the provider specific configuration.

 ```yaml
 apiVersion: landscaper.gardener.cloud/v1alpha1
 kind: DeployItem